 17th Century Almanac for July – free quarter & contribution

-Today, we can enjoy July as the ‘month of summer’s prime’.
-It is time to bask in the long, hot ‘dog days’ of summer.
-But July was once the hight of the campaigning season.
-It was a time when armies marched.
+The 17th Century almanac for July – the hight of the campaigning season.
+July was a month when armies marched.
 A time when soldiers descended on towns and villages to demand free quarter, food, fodder and contributions to their cause.
 And it was a time of terrible battles.

-17th Century Life & Agriculture in July – weeding acre strips.
+17th Century Life & Agriculture in July – weeding acre strips

 July should see the last of the hay crop gathered in and stacked – vital for feeding horses and store cattle through the winter.
 In the 17th Century, it was also the last chance to weed the corn and bean fields before harvest.
 This was unpleasant but necessary work involving huge numbers of people in the fields.
 Whole families laboured in the open fields in the summer heat weeding the acre strips.